Non-stop flights to Chicago (MDW)

 From Atlanta, direct flights are offered by Delta (SkyTeam), Frontier Airlines and Southwest Airlines.

-From Birmingham, Boston, Bozeman, Buffalo, Burbank, Charleston, Charlotte, Cincinnati, Cleveland, Colorado Springs, Columbus and Dallas, all direct flights to Chicago are operated by Southwest Airlines.
+From Austin, Baltimore-Washington, Birmingham, Boise, Boston, Bozeman, Buffalo, Burbank, Charleston, Charlotte, Cincinnati, Cleveland, Colorado Springs, Columbus and Dallas, all direct flights to Chicago are operated by Southwest Airlines.

-From Denver, you can fly non-stop with Frontier Airlines or Southwest Airlines.
+From Denver and Des Moines, you can fly with Southwest Airlines.

 From Detroit, you can fly non-stop with Delta (SkyTeam) or Southwest Airlines.